Private sector house-hunting

 House Hunting Events for New Students

 NTU is working with our partner, Unipol, to run a series of events for new incoming students.
 These events will provide advice and guidance on house hunting.
-Keep checking this page for further updates.

 We work closely with Unipol, a charity that aims to help students find the best housing for them.
 They provide student housing in the city as well as help and assistance to students renting in the private sector.